The Directors present herewith their Report and the Audited FinancialStatements for the financial year ended 31 March 2022.

-As required under Regulation 36 of the Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 as amended time to time(hereinafter referred to as Listing Regulations 2015') and Section 129 of theCompanies Act 2013 (hereinafter referred to as the Act') the ConsolidatedFinancial Statements which have been prepared by the Company in accordancewith the applicable provisions of the Act and the applicable Accounting Standards forms part ofthis Annual Report.
+As required under Regulation 34 of the Listing Regulations and Section129 of the Companies Act 2013 (hereinafter referred to as the Act?) theConsolidated Financial Statements which have been prepared by the Company in accordancewith the applicable provisions of the Act and the applicable Accounting Standards formpart of this Annual Report.

 The performance and financial position of the Company?s subsidiaryand joint ventures are summarised herein below:

-|Name ||Total income ||Profit/ (Loss) for the year ||% share ||Share of Profit/ (Loss) |
+|Name ||Total income ||Profit/ (Loss) for the financial year ||% share ||Share of Profit/ (Loss)* |

 |Subsidiary: || || || || |

-| ITD Cementation Projects India Limited ||0.26 ||(0.09) ||100% ||(0.09) |
+| ITD Cementation Projects India Limited ||34.92 ||(0.89) ||100% ||(0.89) |